Macedonian Ruins

 "The kingdom of heaven may be compared to a man who sowed good seed in his field.
 But while his men were sleeping, his enemy came and sowed tares among the wheat, and went away."
 Matthew 13:24–25.

-Tares, or Darnel, are described by Faussett Bible Dictionary as:
+Tares, or Darnel, are described by the Faussett Bible Dictionary as:

 "...impossible to distinguish from wheat or barley, until the wheat's ear is developed, when the thin fruitless ear of the darnel is detected.
 Its root too so intertwines with that of the wheat that the farmer cannot separate them, without plucking up both, "till the time of harvest."
 The seed is like wheat, but smaller and black, and when mixed with wheat flour causes dizziness, intoxication, and paralysis.10

-Until it was opened to the Gentiles, the kingdom of heaven was exclusively the future heritage of Israel.
+Until it was opened to the Gentiles, the kingdom of heaven was exclusively Israel's future heritage.
 Wheat and tares are grains that are difficult to distinguish until they mature.

 At the disciples' request, Jesus explains the parable in Matthew 13:38.